manigandancodes/100-days-of-code/log.md

 **Today's Progress**: Contd. learning Python.

 **What did I do?😃:**
 I started learning Python data structures and I did a few Javascript codewars challenges everything I learned about Javascript pays off now.
+Happy Coding!

+### Day 33: December 6, 2019
+**Today's Progress**: I started learning Function Programming.

+**What did I do?😃:**
+I learned the fundamentals of functional programming in Javascript and understood most of the concepts but the compose function was so hard to understand, I think I understand it now but I'm going to keep learning FP for a few days.
 Happy Coding! #CodeNewbie